creativenucleus/jq-switchwidth/README.md

 As a use case, perhaps you have a search widget with tabs at the top.
 On desktop this looks fine, but on mobile this scrunches up too far, or (worse) spreads over two lines [this happens with jQuery-ui], and you'd prefer that to be replaced with something more usable or attractive.

+## Release Log

+1.0RC1 - First version; looks like it works, but untested.
+Feedback please!

 ## Dependencies

 [jQuery](http://jquery.com/) (should work with most versions)